zorp-corp/jock-lang/README.md

 ### Nock

-Nock serves as the instruction set architecture for [Nockchain](https://nockchain.org), [zkVM](https://zorp.io/), and [Urbit](https://urbit.org), among other projects.
+Nock serves as the instruction set architecture for [Nockchain](https://nockchain.org), [Nock ZKVM](https://zorp.io/), and [Urbit](https://urbit.org), among other projects.
 The Nock ISA is a minimalist combinator calculus.
 All computations are reduced to a set of twelve opcodes that are easy to reason about and make proofs about.

 - [Zorp, “Nock Definition”](https://zorp.io/nock/)
 - [Urbit, “Nock Definition” (with discussion)](https://docs.urbit.org/language/nock/reference/definition)